vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Joshua M Hall](https://github.com/reformedinchrist)*

-#### What is https and how does an https request work?
+#### What is HTTP and how does an HTTP request work?

-https stands for Hypertext Transfer Protocol, which is the standard method used to request and transmit data across the internet.
-When a user enters a URL in their browser, the browser generates the https request and sends it to the server, which also responds via https to provides the data & files for the requested site.
+HTTP stands for Hypertext Transfer Protocol, which is the standard method used to request and transmit data across the internet.
+When a user enters a URL in their browser, the browser generates the http request and sends it to the server, which also responds via http to provides the data & files for the requested site.

 *Contributed by [Adam Kinson](https://github.com/kinsona)*